jg2alv/rockyou/README.md

 * `---estimate-time`: Prints the time the script would take to generate all constraint-respecting passwords (units depend on the ammount of seconds.
 They're auto-converted up to milleniums) and exits.
 Note that this depends upon the device where the script is running (RAM, CPU, etc)
 * `---estimate-ammount`: Prints the number of (different) password combinations that can be generated (based on given constraints) and exits
 * `-e` (`--estimate`): Alias to `---estimate-size ---estimate-time ---estimate-ammount`
+* `--prefix`: Add the given prefix to all generated passwords.
+That's useful when one knows one or more of the starting characters of a password
+* `--suffix`: Add the given suffix to all generated passwords.
+That's useful when one knows one or more of the starting characters of a password

 Examples: